For Our Admonition Part 16

 Key Verses: Jdg 6:25 – 6:40

 The story of Gideon among other lessons is teaching us that God’s people do not become warriors for the Lord in a ten-second sinners prayer.
 A mighty man of valor “in the making”, Gideon, remains needy for signs and confirmation from the Lord.
 Such is the state of immaturity where our faith is weak and needs to be propped up.
-We ended our last study with Gideon being sent on his first conquest to cut down Baal’s altar and grove with instructions to then built an altar to the Lord in its place.
+We ended our last study with Gideon being sent on his first conquest to cut down Baal’s altar and grove with instructions to then build an altar to the Lord in its place.

 Jdg 6:25 And it came to pass the same night, that the LORD said unto him, Take thy father’s young bullock, even the second bullock of seven years old, and throw down the altar of Baal that thy father hath, and cut down the grove that is by it: